BioinformaticsLabAtMUN/Loci2Phylip/README.md

 If you use this script, please cite:

 María Esther Nieto-Blázquez, Lourdes Peña-Castillo and Julissa Roncal.
-(2020) Historical biogeography of Caribbean Podocarpus does not support the progression rule.
-Under review.
+(2020) [Historical biogeography of Caribbean Podocarpus does not support the progression rule.]( https://doi.org/10.1111/jbi.14034) Journal of Biogeography.